kambei/git-viz-vscode/README.md

 ## Usage

-1. Open a git repository in VS Code
+1. Open a git repository in VS Code or Cursor
+2. Open Git Viz using one of these methods:
+   - **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Git Viz: Open"
-2. Right-click in the Explorer panel
-3. Select "Open Git Viz" from the context menu
+   - **Context Menu**: Right-click in the Explorer panel and select "Open Git Viz"
-4. The Git Visualization panel will open with interactive features
+3. The Git Visualization panel will open with interactive features

 ## Development